Deepak22903/Smart-Link-Updater/README.md

 ## Next steps

-- Implement Gemini extraction in `app/llm.py` with your prompt + strict JSON schema.
 - Persist known fingerprints and last-run state in MongoDB Atlas.
 - Enhance `app/wp.py` to write to a custom field or block rather than prefixing content.
 - Add per-domain rate limiting and retries/backoff policies.